Josh Giddey

 As the season progressed, Adelaide’s early momentum faltered with the disruption of the NBL Cup, which required the league to play eight consecutive games in Melbourne.
 The 36ers’ form dipped, and by the end of the Cup, they had dropped from third place to seventh on the ladder.

 Although Brandon Paul was brought in mid-season to bolster the roster, the team suffered a major blow when Isaac Humphries went down with a season-ending injury.
-Despite these challenges, Daniel Johnson (19.4 points, 7.1 rebounds, and 2.4 assists) continued his exceptional play, leading the team in scoring for the sixth time in his career and earning co-MVP honors alongside Giddey.
+Despite these challenges, Daniel Johnson (19.4 points, 7.1 rebounds, and 2.4 assists) continued his exceptional play, leading the team in scoring for the sixth time in his career and earning co-MVP honours alongside Giddey.

 Josh Giddey finished the season averaging 10.9 points, 7.3 rebounds, and 7.6 assists per game, leading the league in assists and earning the NBL Rookie of the Year award.
 Despite Giddey’s standout individual performance, Adelaide finished the season with a disappointing 13-23 record, placing seventh on the ladder.